SET-IITGN/TracerSET/README.md

 - Bytecode inspection
 - Execution tracing tools

-TracerSET integrates these perspectives in a single environment where:
+TracerSET presents these perspectives in a single environment where:
 - runtime execution is step-by-step,
 - static representations are computed as a single pass over the program,
-- and both are presented together to support program comprehension.
+- and these views are presented together to support program comprehension.
 ---

 ## Features